Marshall Tuck

-Marshall Tuck (born July 28, 1973) is an American educator, venture capital investor, and politician.
-He has served as CEO of Antonio Villaraigosa's Partnership for Los Angeles Schools, and as President of Green Dot Public Schools.
-Tuck was a candidate for California State Superintendent of Public Instruction in 2014 and 2018, losing in the general election in both races.
-He is currently a finalist for the position of Superintendent of the Orleans Parish School Board in New Orleans, Louisiana.
+Marshall Tuck (born July 28, 1973) is an American educator and politician.
+He was CEO of Antonio Villaraigosa's Partnership for Los Angeles Schools and president of Green Dot Public Schools.
+Tuck was a candidate for California State Superintendent of Public Instruction in 2014 and 2018, placing second in the general election in both races.

 Early life and education

 Tuck was born in Burlingame, California, and grew up in Hillsborough.
 He attended parochial elementary school and public middle and high schools, graduating from San Mateo High School.
 His father was a lawyer and his mother was a teacher.
-Tuck is one of four children.
+Tuck is one of four siblings.

 Tuck graduated from UCLA and Harvard Business School.
 After school, he worked for two years at Wall Street Bank Salomon Brothers before spending a year teaching and doing service work internationally.
 He then became a senior leader at Model N, a revenue management software company based in the Silicon Valley, before switching careers to work full-time in education.